Clova Bay Permanent forest

 Start Date - 1993

-Project Type - Regeneration and resforestation
+Project Type - Regeneration and Reforestation

-194 hectares
+186 hectares

 The owners aim to restore indigenous flora and fauna to the property, a restoration supported by neighbouring remnants of historic forest.

-Initially cleared by early Europeans settlers, the standing forest was cleared using fire to create temporarily fertile farmland.
+Initially cleared by early European settlers, the standing forest was cleared using fire to create temporarily fertile farmland.
 After years of dealing with erosion and falling productivity, grazing of the pasture was mostly stopped and the land began regenerating into scrub.

-The property borders ancient and untouched indigenous forest, within a state forest reserve.
+The property borders ancient and untouched indigenous forest within a state forest reserve.
 These grand trees provide seeds for diverse regeneration and succession on the property, complemented by the native nursery scrub and pest control programs.
 The owners are also beginning trials into manual seed spreading to facilitate the natural regeneration process.

-Initially, the landowners bore the costs of restoration to actively maintain tracks and roads through this high rainfall area.
-However, the income this land generates from the carbon scheme now allows for long term financial stability, securing the land and forest regeneration for future generations.
+Initially, the landowners bore the costs of restoration to actively maintain tracks and roads through this high-rainfall area.
+However, the income this land generates from the carbon scheme now allows for long-term financial stability, securing the land and forest regeneration for future generations.